RocketPy-Team/RocketPy/docs/user/rocket.rst

     - ``center_of_mass_without_motor`` and
       ``coordinate_system_orientation`` are :ref:`position <positions>`
       parameters.
 They must be treated with care.
-See the :doc:`Postions and Coordinate Systems </user/positions>` section for more information.
+See the :doc:`Positions and Coordinate Systems </user/positions>` section for more information.

 .. seealso::
-    For more information on the :class:`rocketpy.Rocket` class intialization, see :class:`rocketpy.Rocket.__init__` section.
+    For more information on the :class:`rocketpy.Rocket` class initialization, see :class:`rocketpy.Rocket.__init__` section.

 Drag Curves